Differential Sensitivity Of Phosphoinositide Metabolism To Sodium Fluoride And Carbachol Treatments In Pc12 Cells

 Digital Object Identifier (DOI)

 Bencherif, Merouane and Lukas, Ronald J., "Differential Sensitivity Of Phosphoinositide Metabolism To Sodium Fluoride And Carbachol Treatments In Pc12 Cells" (1991).
-Neurobiology.
+Translational Neuroscience.
 205.